whitemike889/PayPal-Python-SDK/README.md

 ### Future Payments

-Check out this [sample](/samples/payment/create_future_payment.py) for executing [future payments](https://developer.paypal.com/docs/integration/mobile/make-future-payment/) for a customer who has granted consent on a mobile device
+Check out this [sample](/samples/payment/create_future_payment.py) for executing [future payments](https://developer.paypal.com/docs/integration/mobile/make-future-payment/) for a customer who has granted consent on a mobile device.